 Pretty soon Girl Scouts across our country will ring doorbells and ask if you want to buy Girl Scout Cookies.

 If you are a scout leader or cookie mom, you are probably busy planning your sales.
 See my tips for Girl Scout Cookie Booth Sales.

 You might be worried about how your girls will do, especially if you are a Daisy leader.
-I have created a Girl Scout Cookies Game to help ease your concerns.
+I have created a Girl Scout Cookie Game to help ease your concerns.

-Over the years I have created updated versions of this Girl Scout Cookie Time Game.
+Over the years I have created updated versions of these Girl Scout Cookie Games.

 The two bakeries that make Girl Scout Cookies are ABC Bakers and Little Brownie Bakers.
 Our council used to sell the cookies from ABC Bakers, but now we sell the Little Brownie Bakers varieties.

 The only cookies with the same name for both bakeries are Thin Mints and Girl Scout S’mores.
 The Thin Mints are pretty much the same for both, but the S’mores are completely different.